roboticsware/picozero/docs/recipes.rst

 Ultrasonic distance sensor
 --------------------------

-Get the distance in metres from an ultrasonic distance sensor (HC-SR04):
+Get the distance in centimetres from an ultrasonic distance sensor (HC-SR04):

 .. image:: images/distance_sensor_bb.svg
     :alt: A diagram of the Raspberry Pi Pico connected to an HC-SR04 distance sensor.

 .. literalinclude:: examples/ultrasonic_distance_sensor.py

-I2C LCD Display
+LCD Display
 --------------------------

 Print chracters on LiquidCrystal displays (LCD) by using the I2C bus and an PCF8574 I2C adapter.